stablecog/stablecog/src/lib/md/guide/models/kandinsky-2-2.md

 # Kandinsky v2.2

 [Kandinsky v2.2](https://github.com/ai-forever/Kandinsky-2) is an open-source and multilingual latent diffusion model.
 An upgrade to [Kandinsky v2.1](https://stablecog.com/guide/models/kandinsky).
 It is created by a [group of researchers](https://github.com/ai-forever/Kandinsky-2#authors) from Russia.
 It's not based on Stable Diffusion, it's an original model.
 It has a base resolution of 1024x1024 pixels.
 It's significantly better than [Kandinsky v2.1](https://stablecog.com/guide/models/kandinsky) on realistic images, images with small detail and images that depict wider scenes.
-It can handle different aspect ratios and resolutions.
+It can handle different aspect ratios and resolutions very well without repeating patterns.

 [Kandinsky v2.2](https://github.com/ai-forever/Kandinsky-2) can be considered an open-source [Midjourney](https://midjourney.com) alternative, just like the previous version.
 However 2.2 is more inline with Midjourney v5 because of the improved realism.